 The biggest single cause of an asthma attack is the faeces of house dust mites.
+But there are several things you can do that may help.

-There are several things you can do that may control dust mites.
 Whether they are relevant to you will depend on the causes of your allergy and the severity of the attacks.

 Have a carpet-free bedroom - or even a carpet-free home - and regularly wet-mop the floors.